-Students with two unexcused absences will be considered 'at risk' for truancy and a phone call will be made by the principal noting the significance of regular attendance and positive communication between the home and school.
-At three unexcused absences a letter, current attendance record, and brochure (Brown County Educational Neglect and Truancy) will be sent home stating the status of the child as a 'continuing truant.'
+Students with 2 unexcused absences will be considered 'at risk' for truancy and a phone call will be made by a member of the student support team noting the significance of regular attendance and positive communication between the home and school.
+At 4 unexcused absences a letter, current attendance record, and brochure (Brown County Educational Neglect and Truancy) will be sent home stating the status of the child as being a continued risk for truancy.
 The mailing will cite state law and will provide the family with a complete list of responsibilities and consequences tied to the student's truancy status.
-Additionally, students with excessive absences (7 or more unexcused) will be defined as "habitually truant" and will be reported to appropriate county officials and parents could be charged with educational neglect.
+Additionally, students with 6 unexcused absences will receive a final warning letter noting their child's risk as being identified as "habitually truant."
+In the event that a child reaches 7 unexcused absences, his/her record will be shared with the appropriate county officials and parents could be charged with educational neglect.